ggrossman/unix-cb/README.md

 When I was 15, an uncle passed on a discarded Sun 2 workstation to me.
 I knew that Unix/CB was written as multiple processes coordinating via System V IPC message queues.
-Another user on MoHo, Brett Vickers, a few years older than me and now a CS professor at UC Irvine, had written a game for the site called Mordor.
-His first version of Mordor also used SysV IPC but the second version was a single process that multiplexed all I/O via BSD `select()`.
-I decided I wanted to learn BSD socket programming so I started duplicating Unix/CB using sockets and a `select()` loop at the core, with every interaction handled using state transitions via function pointers.
+Another user on MoHo, Brett J. Vickers, now lead programmer at ArenaNet, had written a game for the site called Quest for Mordor.
+His first version of the game also used System V IPC, but the second version was a single process that multiplexed all I/O via BSD `select()`.
+I decided I wanted to learn BSD socket programming, so I started duplicating Unix/CB using sockets and a `select()` loop at the core, with every interaction handled using state transitions via function pointers.

 When I got to UC Berkeley, the CSUA (Computer Science Undergraduate Association) ran a machine called `soda.berkeley.edu`.
 (The CS building